 Button Batteries “It turns out this is one of the most damaging and dangerous things that my beautiful boy could have ever swallowed.
 It does not get much worse than this.” - Mother of an 8 month-old baby boy Home The risks Top tips Where are they? **Emergency** Resources Campaigns News Safety advice Where are they?
-Button batteries, particularly big, powerful lithium coin cell batteries, can badly hurt or kill a small child if they swallow one and it gets stuck in their food pipe.
+Button batteries, in particular big, powerful lithium coin cell batteries, can badly hurt or kill a small child if they swallow one and it gets stuck in their food pipe.
 Know where button batteries are in your home, so you can keep your children safe.
 Our poster suggests where to look and what to look for.
 [Download and share our poster Button batteries: Where are yours?]
-Typically, small children: take batteries from products like gaming headsets, car key fobs or slim audio visual remote controls find spare batteries in a drawer or on the floor after a packet spills open get hold of ‘flat’ batteries left on a worktop or table.
+Typically, small children: take batteries from products like gaming headsets, car key fobs or slim audio visual remote controls find spare batteries in a drawer or on the floor after a packet spills open get hold of ‘flat’ batteries left on a worktop or table or stored for recycling.
 Batteries in toys, gadgets and novelty items Button batteries are used in an increasingly wide range of toys, novelty items, gadgets and other everyday objects you’ll find around the house.
 While some battery compartments are secured, many batteries are easy for children to get to.
 Lots of these objects have buttons and surfaces that young children love to explore and play with.
 Many are brightly coloured or otherwise appealing to children.
 These include: gaming headsets slim remote controls car key fobs key finders thermometers kitchen or bathroom scales musical cards novelty items like singing Santas and flashing wands fitness trackers fidget spinners with LED lights 3D glasses flameless candles, nightlights and tea lights light-up fidget spinners light-up yo-yos robot bug or fish toys light-up head bands The most common lithium coin cell batteries powering these products are 20mm in diameter (known as CR2016, CR2025 or CR2032); but 16mm, 23mm and 30mm diameter batteries also exist.
 Children’s toys In the UK, batteries in children’s toys are covered by toy safety regulations.
 They should either be enclosed by a screw and a secure compartment, or need two independent or simultaneous movements to open the battery compartment.
 But toys bought online or from markets, discount stores or temporary shops may not follow toy safety regulations.
 For example, trading standards officers have issued warnings about light-up fidget spinners where the battery is easily accessible to children.
 And remember that older children may still be able to open secure battery compartments.
 Spare batteries Products may come with a spare lithium coin cell battery in a small plastic bag.
 When you buy replacement batteries, some are individually sealed in the pack and can only be removed with scissors.
 But with others, especially cheaper packs you buy online or in discount stores, once you open it, all the batteries come out and some may fall on the floor.
 Spares often end up being stored in open containers or loose in a drawer.
 In this film, George Asan talks about his daughter Francesca, who died after swallowing a spare button battery.
 ‘Flat’ or ‘dead’ batteries It’s not just fully charged lithium coin cell batteries that pose a risk.
 Modern devices need a lot of power.
 When power levels drop, we think the battery is flat and discard it.
-But it can still have enough electrical charge left to badly injure a child.
-More information Find out more about the risks button batteries pose, our top tips for keeping children safe and what to do in an emergency if you suspect your child has swallowed one.
-Campaigns Get involved in our educational campaigns on button batteries.
-Free images and resources Help us spread the word about the dangers of button batteries by using and sharing our copyright-free photos and free downloadable illustrations, resources and videos.
+But it can still have enough electrical charge left to cause serious internal injuries.
+Read ‘Are your used batteries really ‘flat’?’ to find out more.
+More information Find out more about the risks button batteries pose, our top tips for keeping children safe, why ‘flat’ batteries are still dangerous and what to do in an emergency if you suspect your child has swallowed one.